Letters from Lodi

-Barbera is a grape that has seen its heydays, yet is far from forgotten.
-For instance, 30 or so years ago it was still the most widely planted red wine grape in Italy (today it is a distant second to Sangiovese in that country), just as 50 years ago its 20,000 or so acres made it one of California’s most widely planted grapes.
+Barbera is a grape that has seen its heyday, yet it is far from forgotten.
+Thirty or so years ago it was the most widely planted red wine grape in Italy, whereas today it is a distant second to Sangiovese in that country; just as 50 years ago its 8,000 or so acres made it one of California’s most widely planted grapes.

 Today Barbera’s total acreage in California hovers around 4,950 acres – puny compared to Cabernet Sauvignon’s +93,000 acres, but still respectable.
 In what way?
 The grape has its fans – fans so crazy, they have their own “Barbera Festival” each year in Amador County.
 The grape grows beautifully in Amador County just as it does in Lodi for this major reason: It can ripen to spectacular heights of flavor and texture in a decidedly warm climate yet retain more natural acidity than any other black skinned grape in existence.
 Plus, there will always be room in the world for red wines with good, zesty, high acids (think spaghetti with a meatball marinara sauce – who doesn’t love that, and what wine goes better with that than Barbera?).